 Coming back to the question we started out with: “So when are you planning to start a family?”
 This may not be a simple question to answer, depending on your circumstances and your thoughts and feelings.
 As a young (or not so young) married couple you may be feeling all kinds of pressure from conflicting directions.
 Perhaps prospective grandparents are giving not so subtle hints about their longings for a grandchild.
 And then of course there’s the ticking of the biological clock which reminds you that you’re not getting any younger… Maybe your career is doing so well that you just can’t imagine taking time off for a family.
 And what about the costs involved?

 Before taking the momentous decision to start a family, you need to weigh up all these factors and more.
-Ask yourself whether both you and your spouse are ready for the full-time commitment that a child requires and deserves, not only physically and financially, but also emotionally and spiritually.
+Using these family planning questions ask yourself whether both you and your spouse are ready for the full-time commitment that a child requires and deserves, not only physically and financially, but also emotionally and spiritually.
 Have you thought about whether there are twins in either of your families, and you might end up with two babies instead of one?
 If there is any genetic condition in your family which may be passed down, you would need to get some professional advice on the possible implications of this should you start a family.

 Even when you have decided that “now is the time” and you are both excited and eager to forge ahead, bear in mind that it may just take longer than you expected to fall pregnant.
 Be patient and be prepared for the long haul.
 Read up all you can and get the knowledge and information you need to be as prepared as possible.
-Then one day, when and if you do find yourself holding a precious little bundle of life in your arms, enjoy every minute of it, and remember to be thankful and savour the immense privilege of parenthood.
+Then one day, when and if you do find yourself holding a precious little bundle of life in your arms, enjoy every minute of it, and remember to be thankful and savor the immense privilege of parenthood.
+It is always a good practice to keep reviewing such family planning questions to ensure that you do not miss out on anything important.